stuart14/OKD-3.11/README.md

 You can either use OC console commands or the web console

-logon vai the console using > oc login -u system:admin
+logon via the console using > oc login -u system:admin

 Logon on to the OpenShift web console using the ip of the host.
 If we say the CentOS IP was 192.168.1.140 then the URL and logon details would be: